 Geographically, Pembroke has 23.5 sq.miles with 21.8 sq. miles in land and 1.6 sq. miles in water.
 Pembroke's geography can be divided in half.
 The northern half is dominated by the rivers and streams of the area, flowing through thick forests which once provided the lumber for the North River's shipbuilding industry.
 The southern half is dominated by several ponds and Silver Lake, where the towns of Pembroke, Kingston, Plympton and Halifax come together.

-Here are the current Pembroke, MA real estate listings.
+Search here for current Pembroke, MA real estate listings.

 Tax Rate 2020: $14.49

 Approximately 2,894 students with a teacher ratio of 15:1

 North River Community Church, First Church, St. Thecla Catholic Church, Pembroke Assembly of God, Bryanville United Methodist Church, Plymouth Bay Church.

 Pembroke’s water resources include the North River, Indian Head River, and its ponds: Oldham, Furnace, Great Sandy Bottom, Little Sandy Bottom, Stetson; and Silver Lake.

 Golf: Pembroke Country Club (public)

 Commuter rail: Kingston-Route 3 line